department-of-veterans-affairs/vets-website/content/pages/healthcare/index.md

 <div class="link">
     <a href="#"><b>The Affordable Care Act (ACA) and VA Health Care</b></a>
-    <p>Find out what you need to know about the Affordable Care Act and Veterans.
+    <p>Find out what you need to know about the Affordable Care Act and what it means for Veterans.
   </div>

   <div class="link">
     <a href="#"><b>The Million Veteran Program</b></a>
-    <p>Find out if you can be part of this voluntary research study to better understand the role genes play in our health.
+    <p>Find out if you can be a part of this voluntary research study to better understand the role genes play in our health.
   </div>

   <div class="link">